soil of the damned

 Henrik Galeen (screenplay, based on Bram Stoker’s Dracula), F. W. Murnau (director) Nosferatu, eine Symphonie des Grauens (Nosferatu: A Symphony of Horror) / 1922, USA 1929, the showing I saw was at the Egyptian Theater in Hollywood on October 28, 2012

-Although the recent showing I saw of Murnau’s great film, Nosferatu, was clearly timed for the Halloween season, I was struck in watching it the other afternoon that, in many senses Nosferatu—despite its awe-full and horrifying images—is not really a horror film in the way the genre has come to be defined.
+Although the recent showing I saw of Murnau’s great film, Nosferatu, was clearly timed for the Halloween season, I was struck in watching it the other afternoon that, in many senses the film—despite its awe-full and horrifying images—is not really a horror film in the way the genre has come to be defined.
 Yes, there a monster of sorts who destroys a large number of people; there are isolated landscapes, as in the later Dracula and Frankenstein, that gives one goose-bumps.
-There is even, as in Lang’s M, a terrifying chase scene that reveals the evils not only of the figure being chased (in this case the mad real-estate broker, Knock) but the blood-thirsty crowd behind him.
+There is even, as in Lang’s M, a terrifying chase scene that reveals the evils not only of the figure being chased—in this case the mad real-estate broker, Knock—but the blood-thirsty crowd behind him.
 Yet, not for one moment was I really terrified.

-Certainly, it would have been far easier, given—as we are later told—the vampire’s requirements of traveling not only with his own coffin but several others containing the damned soil of his homeland in which was buried, along with, inexplicably, several coffins filled with rats.
-The rats are, quite obviously, one of Murnau’s symbolic images, representing as they do the contagion and plague that follows Orlok’s immigration.
+Certainly, it would have been far easier, given, as we are later told, the vampire’s requirements of traveling consist not only with his own coffin but several others containing the damned soil of his homeland in which he nightly is buried, to have stayed a few more nights with Hutter dining in his blood.

-Nosferatu, accordingly, is as much about supernatural evil as it is about social and intellectual contagion, symbolized by the plague Orlok brings with him..
+Nosferatu, accordingly, is less about supernatural evil than it is about social and intellectual contagion, symbolized by the plague Orlok brings with him, symbolized most notably by the thousands of rats brings with him, the harbinger of plagues.
 The small town of Wisborg and Germany in general are infected with the outsider’s ways more than by Orlok’s acts.
 They become like the superstitious “thieves and ghosts” of Transylvania racing through their streets, Murnau’s fluid camera transcending to the skies, as the villagers chase after Knock.

 Los Angeles, October 30, 2012